tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - A system has two processes and three identical resources.
 Each process needs a maximum of two resources.
 Can a deadlock occur?
   - No. A process can apply for the third resource.

+== Homework 6

+- thrashing: CPU spends the majority of its time swapping data between RAM and disk
+- Speculative Execution: Modern CPUs perform speculative execution, meaning they execute instructions before knowing if they are needed
+  - Meltdown: Meltdown abuses this feature by triggering speculative execution of code that should not normally have access to privileged memory
+  - Spectre: Spectre exploits CPU branch prediction mechanisms to access out-of-bounds memory
+- Dirty COW
+  - Copy on Write (COW): When a process forks a child process, it doesn't immediately duplicate the memory pages.

+== Homework 7

+- Tracing subprocesses using eBPF (TODO)

+== Homework 8

+- thin client: offloads the majority of the processing to a server

 = Mid-Term